Walt Disney World Releases Four Discounts For Early 2020 – Kids Free Dining With ‘Frozen’ Gift Pack

 Kid-Sized Dining Offer

-Guests can get a free dining plan for kids (ages 3 to 9) when purchasing a non-discounted 3-night/3-day vacation package as the official website of Walt Disney World explains.
+Guests can get a free dining plan for kids (ages 3 to 9) when purchasing a non-discounted three-night/three-day vacation package, as the official website of Walt Disney World explains.
 The package must include theme park tickets, a dining plan, and a room at select Disney Value Resort hotels.

 This discount does include all three dining plans made available at Walt Disney World, but some exclusions do apply.
 Those booking this offer will also receive a “Frozen Welcome Pack” which will include:

-- (1) Voucher for one stroller rental for the length of your stay
+- (1) Voucher for one stroller rental for the length of your stay.

-- (1) Voucher for one in-park 5×7 photo print per room
+- (1) Voucher for one in-park 5 x 7 photo print per room.

-- (1) Merchandise bag per room including a plush, book and 2 treats.
+- (1) Merchandise bag per room, including a plush, book, and two treats.

 Gift of Magic Room-Only Offer